 North and Latin America

-As most of you imagine, the US has the highest average salaries worldwide when it comes to software engineers.
+As most of you can imagine, the US has the highest average software-engineer salaries worldwide.
 According to Glassdoor, a Node.js developer based in the US earns more than $117K per year.

-On the flip side, the developers’ average income-based in Latin American countries is very different.
+On the flip side, a developer’s average income-based in Latin American countries is very different.
 To be more precise, a Node.js developer in Mexico, a very well-known country for its professional engineers, makes $39K per year.

 Source: Glassdoor, Indeed, PayScale